What we’re about.

 It was then that we moved to our present premises, 34 Wordsworth Avenue, where the property is dedicated to the pre-school.

 While Petra’s Edu-Playgroup was growing, I was approached by St Andrew’s School for Girls in Senderwood, to start a pre-school for them.
 In 2004, Petra’s @ St Andrews was started and needless to say, by 2005, we had 6 groups running.

-I want each child to experience a stress-free homely environment each day, where they can safely play outdoors, row vegetables, play in mud, be involved in cooking, eat wholesome meals, ride bicycles and climb trees and to be exposed to various languages, just as I did when growing up.
+I want each child to experience a stress-free homely environment each day, where they can safely play outdoors, grow vegetables, play in mud, be involved in cooking, eat wholesome meals, ride bicycles, climb trees and to be exposed to various languages, just as I did when growing up.